minister19/RL_pytorch/6_rl_framework_example/README.md

 2. 2020-08-18 Shawn: 打印 reward 曲线，验证指标.
 Reason: Done.
 3. 2021-08-29 Shawn: 'U' action means to hold on to previous action.
 Reason: Well this action can be saved if reduce action transitions.
 4. 2020-08-18 Shawn: design algorithm to reduce action transitions.
 Reason: Done.
+5. reward = 1 + margin, 1 for if margin >=0, one step forward.
+Reason: trade_fee has the same effect.